ljw1004/csharpspec/csharp/variables.md

 *  For each argument *argi*, the definite assignment state of *v* after *argi* is determined by the normal expression rules, ignoring any `ref` or `out` modifiers.
 *  For each argument *argi* for any *i* greater than one, the definite assignment state of *v* before *argi* is the same as the state of *v* after the previous *arg*.
 *  If the variable *v* is passed as an `out` argument (i.e., an argument of the form `out v`) in any of the arguments, then the state of *v* after *expr* is definitely assigned.
 Otherwise; the state of *v* after *expr* is the same as the state of *v* after *argN*.
-*  For array initializers (§7.6.10.4), object initializers (§7.6.10.2), collection initializers (§7.6.10.3) and anonymous object initializers (§7.6.10.6), the definite assignment state is determined by the expansion that these constructs are defined in terms of.
+*  For array initializers ([Array creation expressions](expressions.md#array-creation-expressions)), object initializers ([Object initializers](expressions.md#object-initializers)), collection initializers ([Collection initializers](expressions.md#collection-initializers)) and anonymous object initializers ([Anonymous object creation expressions](expressions.md#anonymous-object-creation-expressions)), the definite assignment state is determined by the expansion that these constructs are defined in terms of.

 #### Simple assignment expressions